| Picturing the Human (Body and Soul):A Reading of Blade Runner

 people; but even within those crowds, it seems clear that technology threatens

+its human creators in some intimate way.
 This threat is bodied forth and stalks the streets in the form of the

 replicants: they are seen by the Tyrell Corporation as the pinnacle of